 The top exchanges will accept deposits in fiat currency, while some of the others might only let you deposit another cryptocurrency.
 Check the rules before you sign up.

-To buy Dash coins you just need to search for its ticker which is, simply enough, DASH.
-Then look for the relevant pairing, so if you’re using Bitcoin to buy then you want the DASH/BTC pair.
+To find it on your chosen exchange, you need the ticker symbol which is, simply enough, DASH.
+Then look for the relevant pairing, so if you’re using Bitcoin then you want the DASH/BTC pair.

 Step 4.
 (Optional) Get a suitable wallet